Find Trade Colleges

 18% Percent Racial-Ethnic Minorities*

 This is a less frequently chosen trade school major.
 Only 33 students graduated with an associate’s degree in health aids/attendants/orderlies in 2021, making it rank #52 in popularity.
-The major attracts more women than men.
-About 76% of the recent graduates in this field are female.
+This major is dominated by women with about 76% of recent graduates being female.

 Racial-Ethnic Diversity